redhat-openstack/website/source/install/quickstart.html.md

 **Software:** Red Hat Enterprise Linux (RHEL) **7** is the minimum recommended version, or the equivalent version of one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, etc. **x86_64** is currently the only supported architecture.
 See also [RDO repository info](Repositories) for details on required repositories.
 Please name the host with a fully qualified domain name rather than a short-form name to avoid DNS issues with Packstack.

 **Hardware:** Machine with at least 4GB RAM, processors with hardware virtualization extensions, and at least one network adapter.

+**Network:** In case you are planning on having _external_ network access to the server and instances, this is a good moment to properly configure your network settings.
+A static IP address to you network card and disabling NetworkManager are sound advices.
+If you are planing on something more fancy, you might want to check this topic about advanced networking BEFORE PROCEDING [https://www.rdoproject.org/networking/neutron-with-existing-external-network/](https://www.rdoproject.org/networking/neutron-with-existing-external-network/).

 ## Step 1: Software repositories